KD Jebat: Development

-Characteristic
+Characteristics

 As for the weapon systems, Jebat equipped with one Bofors 57 mm gun and two MSI DS30M 30 mm cannon.
-For the missiles, there was 16 Sea Wolf surface-to-air missile for air defence and 8 MM40 Exocet block 2 anti-ship missile for anti surface warfare.
-Two triple Eurotorp B515 with A244-S ASW torpedoes also installed for anti submarine warfare.
+For the missiles, there was 16 Sea Wolf surface-to-air missile for air defence and 8 MM40 Exocet block 2 anti-ship missile for anti surface warfare (to get NSM SSM see note).
+Two triple Eurotorp B515 with A244-S ASW torpedoes were also installed for anti submarine warfare.